February 1912 Edmonton municipal election: Positions to be elected

 With the amalgamation, Council's size was increased by two members, bringing the total number of aldermen to ten.
+No wards were used.
+The councillors were elected at-large. and all ten positions were filled at the same time in February 1912.

-Due to a clause of the amalgamation agreement, in this election (and in each council hereafter to 1960) at least two of the elected councillors were required to come from the south side of the North Saskatchewan River.
+Plurality block voting was used, with each voter casting up to ten votes.
+Due to a clause in the amalgamation agreement, in this election (and in each council hereafter to 1960) at least two of the elected councillors were required to come from the south side of the North Saskatchewan River.

-In order to keep the staggered electoral system of aldermen in place, the five most popular of the aldermen elected in this election, (Henry Douglas, Charles Gowan, John Tipton, John Lundy, and Thomas J. Walsh), were elected to two-year terms, and the next five to one-year terms.
-The exception being that the most popular southside candidate was elected to a two-year term and the next-most-popular one to a one-year term.
+In order to re-establish staggered terms for aldermen, the five most-popular of the aldermen elected in this election, (Henry Douglas, Charles Gowan, John Tipton, John Lundy, and Thomas J. Walsh), were elected to two-year terms, and the next five to one-year terms.
+The exception being that the most-popular southside candidate was elected to a two-year term and the least-popular of the elected southside candidates was elected to a one-year term.
+McInnis and Gowan, who were elected in February 1912, resigned in May, occasioning two by-elections in June.

-In addition to electing city council, the February 1912 elections also elected the entirety of the seven member board of trustees for the public school division (four members - Walter Ramsey, B H Nichols, Samuel Barnes, and Frank Crang - to two-year terms, three others to one-year terms) and three of five members of the board of trustees for the separate school division (Wilfrid Gariépy and Milton Martin having been elected to two-year terms in 1910).
+In addition to electing city council, the February 1912 elections also elected the entirety of the seven-member board of trustees for the public school district (four members - Walter Ramsey, B H Nichols, Samuel Barnes, and Frank Crang - to two-year terms, three others to one-year terms) and three of five members of the board of trustees for the separate school division (Wilfrid Gariépy and Milton Martin having been elected to two-year terms in 1910).

 Voter turnout

 There were 2870 ballots cast.
 Information about the number of eligible voters is no longer available.

+Many of the voters on the voters list lived elsewhere but owned property in Edmonton.
+The previous year the proportion of absentee voters was estimated to be 25 percent in Edmonton and 40 percent in Strathcona.